rob-lian/QuickRoadExtraction/README.md

 <p>
     <img src='images/Fig8-c.png?raw=true' />
 </p>
-To make the data more scientific, we extract three times for each segment.
+Make data more credible, we extract three times for each segment.
 The Time Consuming are shown as below

 |segment|1st|2nd|3th|Avg.|
 |:--- | :---: | :---: | :---: | :---: |